timtroendle/calliope-in-ose-model-comparison/README.md

 * Copy the load time series into `./data/load_time_series.xlsx` # TODO check in?
 * Copy the 8760 steps renewables time series into `./data/res_time_series_8760h.xlsx` # TODO check in?
 * Copy the NTC data into `./data/NTC.xlsx` # TODO check in?
+* Copy the generation capacities into `./data/generation_capacity.xlsx` # TODO check in?

 ## Run the analysis